meromyosin/TinyShot/README.md

 ## To Do
 add option for sound/notification
 add another shortcut for current window snip
-add option to keep it in tray(ik this one is quite obv, working on it)
+add option to keep it in tray(ik this one is quite obv, working on it)(u can try using rbtray for now)

 ### Credits
 TinyShot uses [batch.scripts](https://github.com/npocmaka/batch.scripts) licensed under [MIT](https://github.com/npocmaka/batch.scripts/blob/master/LICENSE)